 The prescribed pre-harvest and post-harvest data were compared for the 81 THP units with company approved completions during the reporting period (Table 8 and Table 9).
 At times, trees were left for unanticipated reasons, and as long as they satisfied the criteria for a green tree, they were counted as additional trees in the post-harvest evaluation.
-However, they
+However, they were not counted towards the green tree tallies unless previously marked during plan layout.
+In some cases, additional tree clumps were retained to comply with the Forest Stewardship Council (FSC) standards, but this additional retention was not counted towards the green tree or HRA tallies unless it satisfied green tree or HRA criteria.

 Average post-harvest retention of green trees was greater than pre-harvest prescriptions, and all units retained equal to or greater than the required minimum (Table 8).
 Average post-harvest retention of wildlife scorecard trees was slightly less than pre-harvest prescriptions.
 In 2023, fourteen units reported a loss of wildlife scorecard trees due to a combination of operational and safety constraints, road construction, and windthrow.
-Post-harvest estimates of retained snags were less than pre-harvest estimates (Table 9).
+Post-harvest estimates of retained snags were less than pre-harvest estimates.
 Pre-harvest estimates for large woody debris were not available during the reporting period; and therefore, no comparisons were included in this section.
 Likewise, slash pile creation and retention only occur post-harvest, and all ground-based clearcut units retained at least the minimum number of required structures.